ovick1997/user-data-manager/readme.txt

 = 1.0 =
 * Initial release of User and Options Manager plugin.
 * Allows managing user data (name, email, etc.).
-* Provides an interface to manage key WP options such as site URL and admin email.
+* Provides an interface to manage key WP options such as admin email.
 * User-friendly, tabbed layout for easy management.

 == Upgrade Notice ==

 = 1.0 =
 Initial release.
 Please update if you encounter any bugs or issues with managing user data or WP options.

+= 1.0.1 =
+Fix Prefix with unique and check declared function already exists or not.

+= 1.0.2 =
+Fix Security Issue

+= 1.0.3 =
+Fix Security Issue and set css style only for this plugins.

 == License ==